-At The Bononi Law Group, LLP, we vigorously fight for the rights of California employees.
-If you've been wrongfully terminated while on medical leave, it's important to contact our Los Angeles medical leave termination lawyers.
-Contact our law office or call 800-641-5548 to speak with us.
+Bononi Law Group, LLP, vigorously fights for the rights of California employees.
+If you've been wrongfully terminated while on medical leave, complete our online contact form or call 866-295-7512.

 Yes, you can be terminated while on medical leave if your employer has a business reason for doing so.
-That means that you may be discharged if the company is suffering from a stalled economy and must let a number of employees go.
-Medical leave doesn't protect you from normal layoffs that occur in the course of business because it doesn't provide greater job protection than that offered to other employees.
+That means that you may be discharged if the company is suffering from a stalled economy and must let several employees go.
+Medical leave doesn't protect you from normal layoffs that occur in the course of business, because it doesn't provide greater job protection than that offered to other employees.

-Employers are also required by state and federal law to accommodate your medical leave in many ways upon your return, including:
+Employers are required by state and federal law to accommodate your medical leave in many ways upon your return:

 - Maintaining promotion opportunities